Do Lutherans Celebrate Lent? Learn the Truth

 Although the Lutheran faith does not strictly prescribe liturgical practices in observance of Lent, many congregations embrace the overall spirit of the Lenten season by staging special events or embracing certain thematic elements in their services.

-These Lent-inspired practices can be categorized according to visual, historical, and spiritual forms of commemoration.
+People can consider these Lent-inspired practices according to their visual, historical, and spiritual forms of commemoration.
 [3] (Also see Do Lutheran Churches Have Priests?)

 Visual Commemoration of Lent

-During Lent, the color purple is used extensively in church décor and thematic elements.
-Purple has traditionally been associated with royalty as the dyes used to achieve this color have historically been difficult to obtain.
+During Lent, purple is used extensively in church decor and thematic elements.
+Additionally, purple has traditionally been associated with royalty, as the dyes used to achieve this color have historically been challenging to acquire.

-Its prominence during Lent is a tribute to Jesus, King of the Jews, who was forced to wear purple as he carried the cross toward the site of his crucifixion.
+Its prominence during Lent is a tribute to Jesus, King of the Jews, who first-century religious authorities forced to wear purple as he carried the cross toward the site of his crucifixion.
 (Also see Do Lutheran Clergy Wear Collars?)

 On Ash Wednesday and Good Friday, many Lutheran churches may be arrayed in black to symbolize the darkness which only the death and resurrection of Jesus can lift.